 Meet the Tutors

-Alastair has taught on our Introduction to Homoeopathy course for the past 6 years.
+Alistair has taught on our Introduction to Homoeopathy course for the past 6 years.
 Al’s teaching style is practical and hugely informative.
 It's taught in a relaxed atmosphere with plenty of discussion and group participation.
 Homoeopathy can be perceived as a complex subject which has always been met with mixed reactions.
-Alastair aims to break the principal foundations down to be understood and appreciated by all, giving you enough information to feel confident about integrating homoeopathy into you and your family’s lives.
+Alastair aims to break the principal foundations down to be understood and appreciated by all, giving you enough information to feel confident about integrating Homoeopathy into you and your family’s lives.

 After 11 years as a maxillo facial nurse, Elaine developed an interest in complementary health as she was able to make a positive difference to patients both pre and post-operatively using therapeutic touch.
-This inspired her to train as an aromatherapist at the Tisserand Institute, London where she was later appointed as Senior Massage Tutor She also went on to open London’s first aromatherapy clinic within a dental hospital.
+This inspired her to train as an aromatherapist at the Tisserand Institute, London where she was later appointed as Senior Massage Tutor.
+She also went on to open London’s first aromatherapy clinic within a dental hospital.

-Elaine also works as a remedial massage therapist within various health clinics in London, and also holds qualifications in pre and post natal massage, intra and extra oral massage, lymphatic drainage massage and has trained in the management of post mastectomy pain and rehabilitation after breast ? surgery.
+Elaine also works as a remedial massage therapist within various health clinics in London, and also holds qualifications in pre and post natal massage, intra and extra oral massage, lymphatic drainage massage and has trained in the management of post mastectomy pain and rehabilitation after Breast Cancer surgery.
 Elaine finds it extremely rewarding to see the frequency with which massage therapy is being integrated into mainstream healthcare and utilised in chemotherapy units, cardiac departments, maternity units, GP surgeries and many other areas of medicine.
 Elaine feels very fortunate to be part of these exciting developments but more importantly, is passionate about empowering others with the art, science and power of touch through her work and teaching.

 A passionate Cosmetic Scientist, Fran is one of the Formulators at Neal’s Yard Remedies, working in the Research & Development laboratory in Dorset.
 She is responsible for developing new products from shampoos to foot creams, and researching new raw materials, combining the best that nature has to offer with the latest technologies to create effective products with the least environmental impact possible.